FortiShield/tradescope/docs/utils.md

 tradescope list-strategies --strategy-path ~/.tradescope/strategies/
 ```

-## List freqAI models
+## List tradeAI models

-Use the `list-tradeaimodels` subcommand to see all freqAI models available.
+Use the `list-tradeaimodels` subcommand to see all tradeAI models available.

-This subcommand is useful for finding problems in your environment with loading freqAI models: modules with models that contain errors and failed to load are printed in red (LOAD FAILED), while models with duplicate names are printed in yellow (DUPLICATE NAME).
+This subcommand is useful for finding problems in your environment with loading tradeAI models: modules with models that contain errors and failed to load are printed in red (LOAD FAILED), while models with duplicate names are printed in yellow (DUPLICATE NAME).

 ```
 usage: tradescope list-tradeaimodels [-h] [-v] [--logfile FILE] [-V] [-c PATH]
                                    [-d PATH] [--userdir PATH]
-                                   [--freqaimodel-path PATH] [-1] [--no-color]
+                                   [--tradeaimodel-path PATH] [-1] [--no-color]

 optional arguments:
-  -h, --help            show this help message and exit --freqaimodel-path PATH
+  -h, --help            show this help message and exit --tradeaimodel-path PATH
                         Specify additional lookup path for tradeaimodels.
   -1, --one-column      Print output in one column.
   --no-color            Disable colorization of hyperopt results.
 May be